 However, closed questions are difficult to design and there is always a risk that closed questions might either oversimplify an issue or elicit answers where no knowledge or previous opinion exists.
-Sometimes a closed question might request information in a format that is different from what a respondent usually uses (eg you might want to know what a household's total monthly water consumption was, but the respondent may only know how much they pay for water on a monthly basis).
+Sometimes a closed question might request information in a format that is different from what a respondent usually uses (eg you might ask for herd-average milk production based on litres per cow per day while the producer assesses milk production using average 305-day production values).